 This course is designed to provide an introduction to accounting and financial reporting concepts and the importance of financial accounting information in decision-making.
 The course will enable measurement of business income, familiarity and performance of the steps in the accounting cycle, merchandizing operations, and financial reporting and analysis of the balance sheet.
 Prerequisite: MATH 105 or Higher; BUSN 260.
+Students should take BUSN 260 before or at the same time as ACCT 210.
 Fall, Spring.

-ACCT 211 - Managerial Accounting (3 cr hrs)
+ACCT 211 -Managerial Accounting (3 cr hrs)

 This course provides coverage of management accounting issues and builds upon the foundation that was established in ACCT 210.
 The course addresses issues relating to the proper costing of products and services, the behavior of costs, budgeting and the utilization and management of an organization's resources.
-Prerequisite: ACCT 210; Spring.
+Prerequisite: ACCT 210; Fall, Spring.